itschasa/dmdgo/README.md

 You are probably looking for DMDGO. https://github.com/V4NSH4J/discord-mass-DM-GO

-Take a cookie as well 🍪
+Take a cookie for your travels 🍪